-For the Fall 2021, this degree will be offered fully online.
-It will be the first fully online master degree at the University of Puerto Rico, Mayaguez Campus.
-The new online master's degree will emphasize the application of agricultural economic knowledge to problems facing farms, agribusiness and the food industry.
-This master's degree will develop leaders in the agricultural sector that will have knowledge and skill in new technologies.
+Since Fall 2021, this degree has been offered fully online.
+It is the first fully online master degree at the University of Puerto Rico, Mayaguez Campus.
+The online master's degree emphasizes the application of agricultural economic knowledge to problems facing farms, agribusiness and the food industry.
+The master's degree will develop leaders in the agricultural sector that will have knowledge and skill in new technologies.